kroSiuffi2712/dboarprototype/README.md

 - **react-router-dom**: A library for routing in React applications, enabling navigation between different components and views.

  ## Note
- **All considerations and bonus features described in the project guidelines have been considered.**
+ **All considerations and bonuses described in the project guidelines have been considered.**